Now available!

 Mono switch

-For the best results with mono pressings, a a mono function that sums both stereo channels together and puts the phonostage into mono mode is highly necessary.
+For the best results with mono pressings, a mono function that sums both stereo channels together and puts the phonostage into mono mode is highly necessary.
 When enabled on mono discs, all stereo noise and distortion that sits irritatingly across the stereo field and draws the listener's attention away from the mono centre is cancelled.
 This yields a less fatiguing and more revealing listening experience.
 The mono function can also be used to improve heavily worn stereo discs by reducing distortion and surface noise enough to make them listenable again.

 A-weighted stereo (red) and mono (green) groove noise waveforms